 How leprosy is transmitted

-It is considered likely that leprosy is spread from person to person in respiratory droplets or, in cases of children under one year of age, via the placenta.
+It is not known how leprosy is transmitted.
+It is thought likely that leprosy is spread from person to person in respiratory droplets (droplets expelled from the nose and mouth, for example when an infected person coughs or sneezes).
+In cases of leprosy in children under one year of age, it is thought possible that the infection may have been transmitted from the mother via the placenta.

 Treatment for leprosy

-Before the introduction of multi-drug therapy in the early 1980s, the disease could only be slowed but not cured, as the bacteria could not be killed.
-New bactericidal drugs used along with other drugs mean the disease is now curable.
+Before the introduction of multi-drug therapy in the early 1980s, leprosy could only be slowed but not cured, as the bacteria could not be killed.
+Now, with the use of antibiotics and with other medicines, the disease is curable.
 Once a person with leprosy begins appropriate treatment, they quickly become non-infectious.

 Vaccination against leprosy

 There is no vaccine generally available to specifically prevent leprosy.
-However, the vaccine against tuberculosis (TB), called the BCG vaccine, may provide some protection against leprosy.
+However, the vaccine against tuberculosis (TB), called the , may provide some protection against leprosy.
 This is because the organism that causes leprosy is closely related to the one that causes TB.